jozefg/blog/posts/2013-08-23-leaving-go.markdown

 title: Leaving Go
 tags: Go
 -----------------
-I've been using Go since Novemember and I've decided that it's time to give it up for my hobby projects.
+I've been using Go since November and I've decided that it's time to give it up for my hobby projects.
 I'd still be happy to use it professionally, but I find that programming in Go isn't "fun" in the same way that Python, Haskell, or Lisp is.